How AI is Changing the Dating and Networking Industry

 AI must be applied with ethics in mind: algorithm transparency, data security, fighting bias.

 AI makes dating and networking more precise, like a science.
 But connections still depend on people: warmth, openness.
 Experiment.
-Maybe by 2026 your relationships will change, or maybe not.
+Maybe in 2026 your relationships will change, or maybe not.
 It all depends on you.

 Read Also